RajputPawan/Prometheus/pages/docs/local_admin_rights.md

 * Adding local users
 * Adding sudo to other users
-* Changing system wide configuration --> this applies to all what is located in /etc. Especially apt, sudoers, sssd, salt, sophos, pam, nsswitch, profile, environment...
+* Changing system wide configuration --> this applies to all what is located in /etc. Especially apt, sudoers, sssd, salt, sophos, pam, nsswitch, profile, environment, /etc/hosts ...
 * Updating / changing pre-installed drivers.
 E.g. nvidia
 * Installation of additional software to the system with other package management systems like pip / npm / snap...
 Install it to userspace or somewhere in /opt and add it to your $PATH.
 * Playing around with uidNumbers and trying to access data of other users.